North Dakota – update through August 2019

 10 / 14 / 2019

-These interactive presentations contains the latest oil & gas production data from all 13,899 horizontal wells in North Dakota that started production since 2005, through August.
+These interactive presentations contain the latest oil & gas production data from all 15,156 horizontal wells in North Dakota that started production from 2005 onward, through August.

 The ‘Advanced Insights’ presentation is displayed below: